-NOTE: You should configure your shared storage and test mounting it on each cluster node, but the actual mount of the storage will be handled by the cluster configuration.
+NOTE: NetIQ recommends that you configure your shared storage and test mounting it on each cluster node.
+However, the cluster configuration will handle the actual mount of the storage.

-For the exemplary solution, we will use iSCSI Targets hosted by a SUSE Linux VM:
+NetIQ recommends using the following procedure to create iSCSI Targets hosted by a SUSE Linux VM: